mehmetabak/FlipHTML5-Downloader/README.md

 ## Open in Google Colab

-You can also run this notebook on [Google Colab](https://colab.research.google.com/github/mehmetabak/FlipHTML5-Downloader/blob/main/fliphtml5_downloader_colab.ipynb).
+You can also use this code on [Google Colab](https://colab.research.google.com/github/mehmetabak/FlipHTML5-Downloader/blob/main/fliphtml5_downloader_colab.ipynb).

 ## Contributing